Voyager Elementary Technology

 6. If you could spend a whole day doing anything you wanted, and money and resources were unlimited, what would you do?
 Why?

-7. To explore your potential spark, is there something you’d like to try or learn more about?
+7. To explore your potential spark, is there something you’d like to try or learn more about

 Spark Ideas: Animals, computers, nature, God, protecting wildlife, hunting, fishing, camping, sports, hobbies, telling jokes, debate, acting, directing, taking pictures, videos, animation, living with joy, caring, reading, standing up for others, family, journalism, radio & TV production, helping homeless, play a guitar, drums, horn or other musical instruments, listening to music, leading a choir, writing songs, playing in a band, painting, drawing, writing stories, poems, plays, dance, karate, cooking, fashion, clothes, shoes, building things, student government, spending money, saving money, teaching, coaching, learning, friends, being supportive, encouraging others, serving, helping, volunteering.